 * The HalloweenEpisode was mostly just NightmareFuel, but the climax is, when you think about it, pure awesome.
 Turns out that the "Al" we saw throughout the episode was [[DevilInDisguise actually the Devil]], and he's decided that it's time to off TheHero, and sets to strangling Sam.
 Sam Beckett, however, decides that he's not going to have that, and [[DidYouJustPunchOutCthulhu chokes the devil into oblivion]].
 Repeat, ''[[AddedAlliterativeAppeal Sam strangles Satan]]''.

-* In "Killin' Time," Sam leaps into Leon Styles, a serial murderer, who escapes from the Imaging Chamber (and the project as a whole).
+* In "Killin' Time," Sam leaps into Leon Styles, a serial murderer, who escapes from the Waiting Room (and the project as a whole).
 Eventually, he makes his way back to the project compound-- and runs into Gushie, who's a rather timid, meek guy by nature.
 Styles demands that Gushie send him back to his own time, to which Gushie replies that it's not possible.
 Styles response is to point a gun at the base of Gushie's throat and tells him to send him back to his own time or he'll kill him.
 To which Gushie calmly replies, "Well, you're just gonna have to kill me then."

 * In "Private Dancer", Sam letting his hair down and dancing with Debbie Allen's character.
 Considering how serious and focused he is most episodes, it was refreshing to see him have fun for a few minutes.